upkbs-chronobiology/somnus/README.md

 - Make sure the two containers are part of the same network.
 - On the application container, set a hosts file entry mapping `somnus-db` to the db container's IP.
-  In Portainer, this can be configured under "Advanced container settings" > "Network"
+-- In Portainer, this can be configured under "Advanced container settings" > "Network".
+-- For local testing, the backend app container can be started with the argument `--add-host somnus-db:0.0.0.0`.